 Doctor's Notes on Sepsis (Blood Infection)

-Sepsis refers to the presence of a serious infection that has disseminated in the body through the bloodstream.
-It is sometimes referred to as septicemia and as “blood poisoning” by lay persons.
-Sepsis involves widespread organ dysfunction and can cause many different symptoms and signs.
-Most commonly, sepsis is due to a widespread bacterial infection in the bloodstream.
+Sepsis refers to a serious infection that has disseminated in the body through the bloodstream, sometimes referred to as septicemia or as “blood poisoning” by laypersons.
+Most commonly, sepsis is caused by a widespread bacterial infection in the bloodstream.
+Sepsis involves widespread organ dysfunction and can cause many different symptoms.

 Must Read Articles: